Sustainable-Landscapes-Group/Sustainable-Landscapes-Group.github.io/index.md

 ## Group Meetings and Group Activities

-We have regular group meetings every 2 weeks (Fridays at 12) and the schedule of upcoming activities for those meetings can be found [here](https://docs.google.com/spreadsheets/d/14nomzkgr7S8u8k94ebr20h2anIoC2bz--fLcS3YHX6Y/edit#gid=1692762897).
-Activities are run by members of the group on a rotational basis.
+We have regular informal group meetings over lunch every 2 weeks (Fridays at 12).
+These meetings are used to update the group on what everyone is doing and to provide an opportunity for us to interact and share ideas.

+We also run other types of activities throughout the year, including:

+- Research Presentations and Seminars.
+If you would like to give a presentation or seminar to the group then contact Nanda Budhathoki ([n.budhathoki@uq.edu.au](mailto:n.budhathoki@uq.edu.au)).
+- Skills Development and Training.
+If you have an idea for skills development or training then contact Brooke Williams ([brooke.williams@uq.edu.au](mailto:brooke.williams@uq.edu.au)).
+- Lab Retreat.
+We aim to run a lab retreat each year.

 In addition, the Centre for Biodiversity and Conservation Science has morning teas followed by a seminar every Tuesday from 10.30 - 12.00.
 Get on the CBCS email list to receive information about these morning teas and seminars.

 ## Website

 We have a group website (powered by [Wix](https://www.wix.com)) at [https://www.sustainable-landscapes-group.com/](https://www.sustainable-landscapes-group.com/) where we list group members and post news and information about our research, publications, and opportunities.
-Each group member should have access to the website, have their profile represented, and be able to add blog post or edit other aspects of the website.
-If you don't currently have access or your profile is missing please email Jonathan Rhodes ([j.rhodes@uq.edu.au](mailto:j.rhodes@uq.edu.au)).
+Each group member should have access to the website, have their profile represented, and be able to add blog posts or edit other aspects of the website.
+If you have some news of interest that you would like to post on the website then you can either post it yourself or contact Alex Watkins ([a.watkins@uq.edu.au](mailto:a.watkins@uq.edu.au)).

 ## Mentoring and Buddy System